Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 Brown lived across a well-traveled intersection from Gordon’s house.
 When deputies arrived that Wednesday morning to serve felony arrest and search warrants on drug-related charges, Brown was in his car in his driveway.

 Deputies shot at Brown as he attempted to drive away.
-Family members who local officials allowed to see 20 seconds of body camera footage say Brown posed no threat.
+Family members who were allowed by local officials to see 20 seconds of body camera footage say Brown posed no threat.
 The local prosecutor has offered a contradictory account, saying that Brown’s car made contact twice with deputies, although no one was injured.

 Brown made it across a vacant lot next to his house, crossed the road and crashed into a crape myrtle in Gordon’s front yard.
 Family members released an autopsy report this week that said Brown was shot five times, with a fatal wound to the back of his head.

 Gordon and his wife were out of the house at the time, which he views as a blessing.
-A bullet pierced the siding next to his front door, passed through a clock on the other side of the wall, traveled across his living room, through another wall and hit a crockpot on the kitchen counter.
+A bullet pierced the siding next to his front door, passed through a clock on the other side of the wall, traveled across his living room, went through another wall and hit a crockpot on the kitchen counter.

 Many mornings, he said, his young grandchildren would have been sitting at the kitchen table eating breakfast at that hour.
 Or he might have been walking through the living room.
 The thought of what might have happened makes him furious.